jimmymut/zuri-tarainig_frontend/README.md

-Learning reponsiveness and Media Queries design with I4GxZuri Training
+Introduction to JavaScript with I4GxZuri Training